 No Pain No Gain

-If you are new to learning the guitar, then your fingers will hurt at first.
-They just aren't used to pushing down those strings!
-Keep at it though, and your fingers will become stronger and develop calluses on the finger tips.
+For those new to learning the guitar, the fingers may hurt at first.
+Strings will buzz and you may struggle with pushing down those strings.
+Over time, they will strengthen and develop calluses.
 You must push through this initial phase and develop strength and agility with the fingers.
 As you memorize these guitar chords, try and switch back and forth between them.
 This will help tremendously in learning songs and advancing your gutiar playing technique.
-It's very important to be consistent with your practice of these guitar chords as it will increase confidence and help in moving on to more challenging chords.
+It's a process that even professionals can benefit from - fretting each chord so that it rings true.
+It's very important to be consistent with your practice of these tabs as it will increase confidence and help in moving on to more challenging concepts.

 When returning to standard tuning, you can use the same improvisational approach, but learning the basics is very imporant.
 Treat the guitar chords like jigsaw puzzle pieces and see which ones fit and lead to the next.
-This is how songs are written and there are no rules.
-Trust your ears and avoid string buzzing - this comes from too little pressure when pushing down the guitar chords.
+Pick them apart.
+For example, pulling out the middle note in E chords and A chords create a more bluesy sound.
+This is how songs are written.
+Just trust your ears and avoid string buzzing - this comes from too little pressure when pushing down the guitar chords.
 The chord should sound clean and uniform when played, so work on strengthening those fingers and keep the fun levels high.
+Once these chords feel easy to play, try and jam with others.